rfribeiro/mask-detector/README.md

 ## Improvements and drawnbacks

 - Label more images
+- Include no face images class to train when the detect faces send bad images
 - Improve accuracy performance
 - Use a better or train a new face detector (because of mask the performance is not so good)
 - Create a Android application